 I am an entertainment and features reporter/editor.
-I own my own magazine, Sweet as Cotton Candy, that covers entertainment and the arts.
+I own my own magazine, Sweet as Cotton Candy, that covers entertainment and the arts all over the world, but specifically in Wyoming and Colorado.
 I worked at the Wyoming Tribune Eagle for almost 12 years.
 I interviewed thousands of celebrities, some of those are; B.B.
-King, Naomi Judd, Clint Black, members of KORN, Michael Connelly, David Copperfield, Rodney Carrington, Larry the Cable Guy, John Oates of Hall and Oates, Josh Groban, the Jonas Brothers, Kevin Bacon and Taylor Swift.
-I parted ways with them in March of 2011 because I was pregnant, I also pursued my music career and ended up creating, Sweet as Cotton Candy, my online entertainment magazine.
+King, Naomi and Wynonna Judd, Clint Black, members of KORN, Michael Connelly, David Copperfield, Nicholas Sparks, Rodney Carrington, Larry the Cable Guy, Josh Groban, the Jonas Brothers, Katy Perry, Blake Shelton, Foreigner, KISS, Chris LeDoux, Kevin Bacon, Cowboy Troy, Suze Orman, and Taylor Swift.
+I also wrote features articles about many subjects such as NASA, the Union Pacific Steam Program, Xeriscaping and gardening, home decorating, holidays, relationships, organizing, pets, health care, finances, etc. I parted ways with them in March of 2011 because I was pregnant, I also pursued my music career.
+I created Sweet as Cotton Candy, my online entertainment magazine, while I was in the NICU in Children’s Hospital Colorado with my daughter when she was a preemie newborn in December of 2011.

 I also am an award winning musician, songwriter, dancer, artist and photographer.
-I play the piano, guitar, violin, clarinet and percussion and I sing.
+I play the piano, guitar, violin, clarinet and percussion, many world instruments, and I sing mezzo soprano.
 I also dance.
-My daughter and I have performed in the San Diego Ballet’s Nutcracker, Cheyenne performance.
+My daughter and I have performed in the San Diego Ballet’s Nutcracker Cheyenne performance.

 I’m a member of the Gospel Music Association and the Society of Children’s Book Writers and Illustrators.
-I’ve been a member of the Wyoming Writer’s Inc. and Western Writers of America.
+I’ve been a member of the Western Writers of America.

 I was awarded a Professional Development Grant by the Wyoming Arts Council in fall of 2019.
 This enabled for me to afford and attend the Rocky Mountain Chapter’s SCBWI conference in Golden, Colo. in order to advance my career as an author.